Are you interested in establishing a legacy folder and have questions? Check out this video for guidance, then call our Buffalo lawyer today.

 A list of items intended for specific individuals will make sure they get them, and items like watches, jewelry, and personal notes for your children or your wife should also be kept in that legacy folder.

-If you are interested in establishing a legacy folder that encompasses all of your assets, contact us today for a free consultation.
+If you are interested in establishing a legacy folder that encompasses all of your assets, contact us today for a consultation.
 Let our experienced Buffalo Estate Planning Attorneys guide you through the process and ensure your legacy is protected.
 This educational video was brought to you by Randy Gugino, a dedicated Buffalo Estate Planning Attorney with over 30 years of legal experience.

 Like us on Facebook